 I’ve always wanted to add a multimedia feature on my blog.
 In fact, I announced early last year that I would be doing an Ian Wright thing and present some of my travels in a video documentary feature.
 That may not be too far off the future.
 For now, here’s my very first video-log on our recent family outing in Bolinao, Pangasinan.
 Somehow this is also a bit sentimental since after more than 5 years, our whole family is together on this vacation since one of my sister in Canada and another from the USA decided to come home.
 Video after the jump.

 I know a lot of people would ask, “Why the hell would you want to go to Basilan?”
 I mean, with all the bad publicity it’s getting because of the Abu Sayaff years back, the place had a negative notion of always being in a state of strife.
 I myself couldn’t believe stepping on this part of the country as it is the last place on my list.
 But since one of my travel buddy and fellow photography enthusiast wanted to visit this part of the region since he has seen most of the major areas in the Philippines, I thought, why not, so I tagged along with other 7 adventurous individuals and ventured where only the daring go.

 May is already here and we only have a month left to enjoy the summer.
-Let’s go local this time as I want to share another destination perfect for sun worshipers raring for a natural tan.
+Let’s go local this time, as I want to share another destination perfect for sun worshipers raring for a natural tan.
 I have been hearing about this place quite a lot lately especially from the mountaineering community.
-And when a fellow mountaineer from MFPI Ruby, suggested to go to this place I immediately cleared the date a month ahead.
-Just a few weeks before the actual date, I was already excited since I haven’t been to a beach for quite a while.
+And when a fellow mountaineer from MFPI, Ruby, suggested to go to this place I immediately cleared the dates a month ahead.
+Just a few weeks before the actual trip, I was already excited.
+I haven’t been to a beach for quite a while.
 And last weekend, we finally got to explore the Cove of Anawangin in Zambales.
 Was it worth the hype?